-If you do not reside in a designated county, bariatric surgery services are covered like other surgery services.
+If you do not reside in a designated county, bariatric surgery services are covered like other surgery services from Participating or Non-Participating Providers.
 See the Hospital services and Physician and other professional services sections for more information.

 The Claims Administrator does not reimburse travel expenses associated with bariatric surgery services for residents of non-designated counties.